feav-odoo/feav-odoo/Documentation V15 México.rst

    :align: center
    :alt: Update the company's details in the Settings of Odoo

-- Select :menuselection:'Contact' and, put your full address (including zip code), RFC (VAT number), and the rest of the data.
+- Select **Contact** and, put your full address (including zip code), RFC (VAT number), and the rest of the data.
-- According to the requirements of the CFDI 4.0, the name of your main contact must coincide to your Business Name registered in the SAT without the legal entity abbreviation.
+-According to the requirements of the CFDI 4.0, the name of your main contact must coincide to your Business Name registered in the SAT without the legal entity abbreviation.

 .. important::
    From a legal point of view, a Mexican company must use the local currency (MXN).
 Therefore, Odoo